MikeBorman1/FPSLearner/README.md

 # FPSLearner
-A simple FPS game with a neural net that learns how to play the game
+A simple FPS game with a Genetic algorithm that learns to play the game